Kyle Abraham

 Choreographic Fellow | February 6 – 16, 2012

-Abraham investigated movement vocabulary, and explored how the layers of film, dance and community may be integrated into the work.
+Abraham investigated movement vocabulary, and explored how the layers of film, dance, and community may be integrated into the work.
 He met with Dr. Hernan Ramirez, Assistant Professor in FSU's Department of Sociology and Dr. Alisha Gaines, Assistant Professor in FSU's Department of English, to explore some of the themes in his work including race and minority relations.
-Additionally, collaborator and Educational Coordinator, Maritza Mosquera joined Abraham to brainstorm about the development of an educational program, which may tour in conjunction with the work.
-Abraham concluded his residency by sharing the material generated to date, including a section that will be performed at the Danspace Project's Parallels series March 22-24, 2012.
+Additionally, collaborator and Abraham.In.Motion Public Programs Developer, Maritza Mosquera joined Abraham to brainstorm about the development of an educational program, which may tour in conjunction with the work.
+Students engaged with Abraham and his collaborators on multiple levels during the residency - attending an open rehearsal, discussing local community engagement strategies, and participating in a structured jam session.
+Abraham concluded his residency by sharing the material generated to date, including a section that was performed at the Danspace Project's Parallels series March 22-24, 2012.

 • Maleek Washington and Chalvar Monteiro rehearse